Gödel’s Substitution Function

 A formal system is a language system consisting of an alphabet, a set of axioms that is a set of formal strings composed from that alphabet, and a set of rules of inference that determine what formal strings are valid strings, and a set of rules of inference that determine what strings can be constructed from the axiom strings.

-In the incompleteness proof by Kurt Gödel, a proponent of intelligent design (see Statements by Kurt Gödel), one of the principal ideas is that a Gödel numbering system is used to define a correspondence between symbol strings of a formal system and natural numbers.
+In the incompleteness proof by Kurt Gödel, a proponent of intelligent design (see Statements by Kurt Gödel), one of the principal ideas is his Gödel numbering system.
+This consists of a function in a meta-language (a language that talks about a sub-language such as the formal system) that defines a correspondence between symbol strings of a formal system and natural numbers.

 Infinitely many possible Gödel Numbering Systems